TornikeMzhavia/wh_llm_fargate/README.md

 Can be replaced by AWS RDS going forward.

 ### Next steps
-1. Propper authentication with hashing on top of the api token
+1. Propper authentication with hashing, on top of the api token
-2. Integrate with RDS with UUIDs rather then local sqlite
+2. Integrate with RDS with UUIDs rather then local sqlite with incremental id s
-3. Add input question validation
+3. Add input validation
+4. Improve exception handling and automated testing